Fredrik Wilhelm Scholander: Biography

 He trained many members of the next generation of Swedish architects, among them Helgo Zettervall (1831–1907) and Isak Gustaf Clason (1856–1930).
-From 1851-53 he was a director and between 1851-66 he served as treasurer.
+From 1851 to 1853 he was a director and between 1851 and 1866 he served as treasurer.
 In 1868, he became the academy's secretary and held this position until his death.

-Among his main works are the Stockholm Synagogue, the Katedralskolan school building in Uppsala, the County Museum in Växjö, Stadshotellet in Mariestad, the old Royal Institute of Technology building on Drottninggatan in Stockholm, the Bernadotte royal burial chapel at Riddarholmskyrkan, as well as several interiors at Drottningholm Palace and the Stockholm Palace.
+Among his main works are the Stockholm Synagogue, the Katedralskolan school building in Uppsala, the County Museum in Växjö, Stadshotellet in Mariestad, the former KTH Royal Institute of Technology building on Drottninggatan in Stockholm, the Bernadotte royal burial chapel at Riddarholmskyrkan, as well as several interiors at Drottningholm Palace and the Stockholm Palace.

 Personal life

 Scholander was married to his cousin Carin Nyström (1830–1912).
 They had seven children; among them musician and composer Sven Scholander (1860–1936) and artist Anna Boberg (1864 –1935).
 Scholander died in 1881 and was buried at Norra Begravningsplatsen in Solna.